-4-H members cannot show the same horse(s) in Open Class events as they did in the 4-H division.
+4-H/FFA members cannot show the same horse(s) in Open Class events as they did in the 4-H/FFA division.

-Horses are shown at the owner's risk.
-There are no health requirements for horses.
-Each exhibitor is at their own risk.
 Classes will be for Weanling Foals, Mares & Geldings only - NO STALLIONS are to be on Fair Grounds.